Medical-Fitness Technician

 Core Muscle Fitness Score Interpretation:

-- Place your hands behind or lateral to your hips
+- Place your hands behind (underneath) or lateral to your hips.

-- Start be hovering your feet just above the floor
+- Start by hovering your feet just above the floor.

-- Lift your legs by flexing your thighs while keeping your legs straight
+- Lift your legs by flexing your thighs while keeping your legs (knees) straight.

-- Return to the starting position by lower your legs
+- Return to the starting position by lowering your legs.

 Test Protocol:

-- Stand or sit several feet away from the participant so that you can observe the complete leg-raise movement.
+- Stand several feet away from your client so that you can observe the complete Leg-Raise movement.

-- Confirm that the participant understands the leg-raise movement and the test procedure.
+- Confirm that your client understands the Leg-Raise movement and the test procedure.

-- Start a hand-held 2-minute timer when the participant begins doing his/her first leg-raise.
+- Start a hand-held 2-minute timer when your client begins doing his/her first Leg-Raise.

 Scoring the Test Result: